BGH - I ZR 25/19

 Initial Contributor: n/a

-The German Supreme Court held in an unfair competition case that the display of advertisements disguised as emails in a user's email inbox is unlawful without prior consent.
+The Federal Court of Justice held in an unfair competition case that the display of advertisements disguised as emails in a user's email inbox is unlawful without prior consent.

 English Summary